wearefrank/skeleton/README.md

 ### Steps

+1. Create a new repository and choose this as template repository
-1. Clone or download this project
+2. Clone the newly created project
-2. Find-and-replace the template variables listed in the [template variables](#Template variables) section
+3. Fill in the skeletonrc.json to replace the template strings
+4. Run the skeleton.js script with node e.g. `node ./skeleton.js`
-3. Add your own configuration files
+5. Add your own configuration files
-4. Make sure that the GitHub action credentials are added
+6. Make sure that the GitHub action credentials are added
-5. Commit & Profit!
+7. Commit & Profit!

 ### Template variables